 Market experts forecast the global clutch market to become a $16.2 billion industry by 2026.
 Automotive clutches, in turn, will be the biggest driving factor behind this growth.

 With that said, you may be wondering what a clutch is, especially if you’ve been driving an automatic car.
-What does a clutch do, anyway, and why does it even matter?
+What does this unit do, anyway, and why does it even matter?

 This guide will go over the basics of clutches, so be sure to read on.